Bad Fairy

 I took a big breath.
 "I did it when I was really little.
 I used magick to kill a bee when I was two."

 Mistress Grayhawk blinked.
 "Two years old?
-Then surely you just had an accident, like we all do when we're little . . . ?"
+Then surely you just had an accident . . . ?"

 "Oh.
-Well the bee was kind of an accident but I could do other things after that too."
+Well the bee was kind of an accident but I could do other things after that too.
+Lady Amina said my magick was awake when I was three."

 She was silent, shifting on her bent knee.
 Then she spoke up: "What sort of other things could you do?"

-"Goodness, are you sure about that?
-You can really do all of those things without ever going to circle?"
+"Goodness, you can really do all of those things without ever going to circle?"

 "Yes, I did it all myself."

 "Could you show me something?
-I've never heard of a child so young with elemental influence like that."
+I've never heard of a child so young with dependable elemental influence."

 "I can show you.
 See?"
 I held out my hand and squeezed the reasonably damp air with my magick until I was holding a puddle of water.

 "Well, isn't that just something!" she exclaimed.
 "All that and you've never wielded a wand!
 Has your mother taught you these techniques?"
-She almost seemed suspicious underneath all the outward excitement.
+She was almost suspicious underneath the outward excitement.

-My mother found me not too long after that, and soon the meeting began to break up.
+My mother found me then, and shortly afterward the orientation began to break up.
 I parted ways with Mistress Grayhawk, who seemed a bit less friendly after having been disturbed by the easy way I handled my abilities.
 I hoped the other children wouldn't think I was strange because of my magick's early manifestation, but I was very, very ready to rise to the challenge.

 More about Bad Fairy